lqs469/slate-table/README.md

 # Slate-table

-editable table plugin for Slate.js (version > 0.4, Perhaps compatible with the latest version)
+**WIP, welcome contribution**

-**This repo is still developing, welcome to contribute.**
+Editable table for Slate.js (version > 0.5, slate.js APIs is still changing, So maybe not compatible with the latest version.)

 ## Demo